Dragan Đilas: Party of Freedom and Justice

-The Party of Freedom and Justice (SSP) was founded in the Belgrade municipality of Stari Grad on 19 April 2019. Đilas was elected as party president, Borko Stefanović as deputy leader and vice-president, and Marinika Tepić and Dejan Bulatović as vice-presidents.
-The party was able to forgo the usual registration process for political parties in Serbia when Bulatović permitted his Zelena Ekološka Partija – Zeleni to be re-constituted; legally, the SSP is a successor to Bulatović's party.

-In 2020, SSP boycotted the parliamentary elections together with a considerable number of other opposition parties.
+The Party of Freedom and Justice was founded in the Belgrade municipality of Stari Grad on 19 April 2019. Đilas was elected party president, with Borko Stefanović as deputy leader and Marinika Tepić and Dejan Bulatović as vice-presidents.
+The party avoided the usual registration process when Bulatović allowed his Green Ecological Party – Greens to be re-constituted as the SSP, making the SSP its legal successor.
+In 2020, the SSP boycotted the parliamentary election together with much of the opposition.